 The Bible says in Genesis 1:2, “And the earth was without form, and void; and darkness was upon the face of the deep.
 And the Spirit of God moved upon the face of the waters.”

 Jeremiah 4:23 states, “I beheld the earth, and, lo, it was without form, and void; and the heavens, and they had no light.”
 This passage in Jeremiah discusses that there was “no man” (v.
 25), and “all the cities thereof were broken down” (v.
 26).
-This is a passage about the Tribulation, but it is a “type” of Genesis 1:2.
+This is a possibly a passage about the Tribulation, but it is a “type” of Genesis 1:2.
 It uses the same phrasing, “without form and void,” to describe a great judgment where God destroyed an entire civilization out of his “fierce anger” (v.
 26).

 There was a created Earth (Genesis 1:1; Jeremiah 4:23a) that then BECAME “without form, and void” (Genesis 1:2a; Jeremiah 4:23b) and featured deep cosmic darkness (Genesis 1:2b; Jeremiah 4:23c).